BumboBlast/godot-chess-engine/README.md

 centered the pieces on their respective squares board sits at an imprecise (although correct) distance from the corner of the window

+refactored a ton:
+    moved alot of "piece" methods into its own piece class with its own script

 debugging:

 TODO:

     make pieces draggable
+    make board stay where it is relative to the window size